 What happens when a scenario goes wrong?

-Stay calm, breath deep, and be willing to say if you misspoke and then clarify your response.
+Stay calm, breathe deep, and be willing to say if you misspoke and then clarify your response.
 Know that this is only ONE of 6-8 opportunities for other evaluators to see you (in a different light, next time).
 Six to eight minutes will be over before you know it.
 Learn what you can from this scenario then let it go and fully address the next scenario.

 Where to find interview questions